 Thanks to easyJet, getting to Naples from many European cities doesn’t have to break the bank.
 You can fly direct to the Naples Capodochino International Airport from London, Berlin, Liverpool and Geneva, as well as Milan and Venice from within Italy.
 Flights from other destinations are often cheaper into Rome, but it’s only a two to three hour train ride south to Naples.

 Most of the top attractions in Naples are in the Centro Storico and the good news for budget travellers is that the best way to navigate the historical centre of Naples is on foot.
 However, the city is criss-crossed with bus, metro and funicular railways and public transport is highly recommended over attempting to drive in the chaotic traffic of Naples!

 You don’t have to bust your budget renting a car or taxi to visit the important archaeological sights of Pompeii and Herculaneum either.
 The Circumvesuviana train line connects Naples with nearby Pompeii, Herculaneaum and the beautiful resort town of Sorrento.

 Laura Thayer is an art historian and freelance writer living on the Amalfi Coast in Campania, Italy.
-She writes about travel for MNUI travel insurance and blogs about life on the Amalfi Coast at her own site Ciao Amalfi.
+She writes about life on the Amalfi Coast at her own site Ciao Amalfi.